 Teaching English in Germany

-Is teaching English in Germany a fairytale type of story?
+Is teaching English in Germany a fairy tale type of story?
 Well, it’s a popular country to teach because it has a low cost of living, great work-life balance, and a lot of job opportunities.

 The job market in Germany is thriving and it’s one of the easier EU countries to find work in.
 Teaching English in Germany is mostly all freelance work.
 The country has everything you need – a low cost of living, great work-life balance, and brilliant beer.
 You likely won’t end up in a school because they’d rather hire you as a freelancer instead.

 To legally work in Germany, you will need a work permit.
 To get that you will need to show proof of a job offer and you have all the right qualifications.
-You will also need to show that you have a university degree, clean criminal record, and health insurance.
+You will also need to show that you have a university degree, a clean criminal record, and health insurance.
 Many applicants also have certification in CELTA, TEFL, or TESOL.

 If you are from another European Union nation, there are not many barriers when it comes to paperwork for English teaching jobs in Germany.
 On the other hand, non-EU applicants from Canada, Australia, and New Zealand can apply for a working holiday visa.
-Americans have several options for applying into recognized programs for teaching jobs in Germany.
+Americans have several options for applying to recognized programs for teaching jobs in Germany.

-The first thing you have to understand that teaching English in Germany is mostly just freelance work.
+The first thing you have to understand is that teaching English in Germany is mostly just freelance work.
 Because it’s freelancing, none of the schools you work for will contribute to your pension or health insurance.
 Also, working for several different language schools means you have to travel between classes.

 As most of the work involves teaching in an in-company setting, you can expect to teach adults.
 They are typically quite motivated, and very knowledgeable about grammar and they will expect the same from you.
 If you would rather teach children, you should look into working at an English-language Kindergarten or a language academy for Young Learners (YLs).